layer2tech/mercury-wallet/README.md

 You can edit files outside of container with your normal text editor and then issue cargo/wasm build in container again.

+# Contact

+If you have any further questions you can find us at:

+# Issue Tracker

 # License